Optical clock: Overview

-Optical clock configurations
+Operation

+The local oscillator is referenced to the clock transition.
+In optical clocks, the oscillator is laser light stabilized to the atomic clock transition.

+Configurations

 Optical clocks using neutral or ionized atoms are operated in a variety of experimental systems.
 For example, millions of neutral strontium atoms are trapped in an optical lattice, which is composed of many shallow atom trap sites.
 Ion clocks such as the co-trapped aluminum and mercury ion clock confine single or a few ionized atoms within a deep, well-isolated ion trap.
 In atomic species with atomic transitions that cannot be read out with conventional lasers, a second atom with an accessible transition is co-trapped and coupled to the internal state of the clock ion, and the clock state is transferred to this co-trapped atom.
 This technique is known as quantum logic spectroscopy.
 Clocks using neutral and ionized atoms form the bases for state-of-the-art optical clocks.
 These systems are carefully characterized to account for shifts in the resonant frequency of the atomic transition due to external electromagnetic perturbations.
 Lasers and magneto-optical traps are used to cool the atoms for improved precision.